johns-coderoom/Brain-Awareness-/README.md

 ## 👤 Project Lead

-This project was conceived and led by **[Your Name]**, as part of a commitment to advancing science education and public outreach.
+This project was conceived and led by **[John Senanu]**, as part of a commitment to advancing science education and public outreach.

 *   **Email:** [johnsenanu36@gmail.com]